tarifkhashaneh/need-gap/README.md

  - Add a go-to location button, a link showing the location on google maps

- - Allow adding multiple needes in one pin (need for Schools Hospital .... )
+ - Allow adding multiple Events at cultural centers in one pin (Events at cultural centers

  - Automatically update an excel sheet on every new change in dB

- - Add new pins type (scholl, in hospital, need help, found), thess pins shows with 4 differnt collers on map
+ - Add new pins type (Events at cultural centers), thess pins shows with 4 differnt collers on map

  - Updating state is ready as backend through Gmail authentication, the person who made the report can update the status (only backend needs a frontend)